Updated on

 • Tachypnea

-• The patient will achieve an effective breathing pattern as evidenced by a respiratory rate of 12-20 bpm and oxygen saturation above 95%
+• Patient will achieve an effective breathing pattern as evidenced by a respiratory rate of 12-20 bpm and oxygen saturation above 95%.

 1. Assess the patient’s respiration characteristics and vital signs.